witaly-iwanow/islands/README.md

 ## Iteration 8: progressive scanning (WIP)
 The main idea is to scan the map row-by-row and keep track of areas connected to each other between rows.
 The CPU cache will be as happy as it can ever be.

 An example to illustrate the concept.
-Here's the map:
+Here's the map ('-' represents unvisited "land", stored as -1):
 ```
 - - 0 0 0 0 - -
 0 - - 0 0 - - 0